 Portable Weather Stations

 These units are very compact and can be used to monitor interior or exterior weather conditions.
 For the most part, the sensor array is limited so you’re likely going to have access just to temperature and humidity readings.
+A portable weather station could be just what you need if you don’t need anything too fancy and simply want to know something such as the indoor temperature vs. the outdoor temperature.

 Features to Consider When Buying a Weather Station